 - Covering your mouth and nose with a mask

 - Staying at least 6 feet away from others

 FAQs about virus mutations

-Scientists are studying how the new variant strains may differ from COVID in regard to transmission, testing, severity of infection, treatment, and immune protection from the vaccines currently available or from antibodies from a previous COVID infection.
-To date, the new variant strain appears to be more infectious - meaning that it can make more people sick.
-But according to the CDC, there is nothing yet to indicate that these variant strains cause more severe illness or an increased risk of death.
+Scientists are studying how the variant strains may differ from the original COVID-19 virus in regard to transmission, testing, severity of infection, treatment and immune protection from the vaccines currently available or from antibodies from a previous COVID infection.
+To date, these new variant strains appear to spread more easily and quickly - meaning that they can make more people sick.